YTW Exercise Tutorial

 Yes YTW’s can make you stronger because as your mobility improves, you’ll be able to push past your limiting areas on certain shoulder movements.

 If you can improve range of motion, you’ll be able to put more stress on your muscles.
 As you put more stress on your muscles, you’ll be able to increase your weights and get stronger.
+I love pairing YTW variations with bigger muscle group movements, such as pull-ups, in a pull day workout.

 Similar to why the YTW exercise can get you stronger, the more range of motion you have, the more opportunity you have to build muscle.